-Submissions are no longer being accepted for the FISSEA Awareness and Training Contest.
+We are currently accepting submissions for the 2024 FISSEA Awareness and Training Contest.

 The FISSEA Awareness and Training Contest provides the opportunity to showcase awareness and training items used as a part of cybersecurity programs in federal government departments and agencies.
 The contest consists of eight categories from FISSEA’s key areas of Awareness and Training.
 FISSEA Contest entries are judged by a panel of FISSEA Committee members and the People’s Choice Award is voted on by the public via an online poll.

 A panel of FISSEA Committee members score entry categories using the following criteria: